gsoules/MkDocs/digital-archive/docs/administrator/add-new-user.md

 ```

 3 &ndash; Follow up with the new user
-:   Make contact with the new user to verify they they received the email
+:   Make contact with the new user to verify they received the email
     from Omeka and that they were able to activate their account and login.
     When they click the link in the email, they'll see a page like the one below.